Oxford University

 DISCLAIMER: Ne prenez pas tout pour argent comptant !

-KPMG International Limited (or simply KPMG) is a British multinational professional services network, and one of the Big Four accounting organizations, along with Ernst & Young (EY), Deloitte, and PwC.
+KPMG is a multinational professional services network, based in London, United Kingdom.
+As one of the Big Four accounting firms, along with Ernst & Young (EY), Deloitte, and PwC.
+KPMG is a network of firms in 145 countries with 275,288 employees, affiliated with KPMG International Limited, a private English company limited by guarantee.
 The name "KPMG" stands for "Klynveld Peat Marwick Goerdeler".
 The initialism was chosen when KMG (Klynveld Main Goerdeler) merged with Peat Marwick in 1987.
-KPMG is a network of firms in 145 countries with 275,288 employees.
-It has three lines of services: financial audit, tax, and advisory.
+KPMG has three lines of services: financial audit, tax, and advisory.
 Its tax and advisory services are further divided into various service groups.
 In the 21st century, various parts of the firm's global network of affiliates have been involved in regulatory actions as well as lawsuits.

 Article Title : Université d'Oxford